ragnarak54/DiscordBot/README.md

 ?update
 ```

-If for some reason the stock isn't showing the correct day's stock (different from the "the new stock isn't out yet!" message), use this command to force an update.
+If for some reason the stock isn't showing the correct day's stock (note: this is not the same thing as the "the new stock isn't out yet!" message), use this command to force an update.

 ### All users